felipefelixarias/MaroviTranslation/README.md

 A tool for translating PDF documents to Spanish in Markdown format, specifically tailored for NeurIPS papers.

+### Note

+This project is currently undergoing a revamp to create a beta version for translating any PDF locally.
+Core features under development include:

+- Incorporating GROBID for PDF parsing
+- Integrating the Google Translate API (the current googletrans version uses an outdated API)
+- Adding ChatGPT for agentic translation
+- Refactoring and introducing new features to prepare the CLI for pip

+Please reach out if you are interested in contributing or working on any of these features.

-The video presentation can be found here https://youtu.be/r2CcKOnehs4
+The video presentation for the first version can be found here https://youtu.be/r2CcKOnehs4

 ## Installation